SonarSource/gh-action-lt-backlog/CreateCardForIssueFromLabel/ReadMe.md

 # CreateCardForIssueFromLabel

-Crate card for issue in a project column determined by issue label.
+Create card for issue in a project column determined by the issue label.

 There should exist a backlog project with columns to organize issues into different categories.
 When an issue is labeled with a label in common format `<label-prefix> <column-name>`, card is created in `<column-name>` column of the project.

 For example, the default `<label-prefix>` is `Type:`.
-Adding label `Type: False Positive` will create card in `False Positive` column of selected backlog project.
+Adding label `Type: False Positive` will create card in `False Positive` column of the configured backlog project.

 ## Inputs